 • The Pastoral Leader will communicate with the parents of both the victim and perpetrator to inform them of action the academy has taken.

-For pupils who experience bullying behaviour:
+For students who experience bullying behaviour:

 • they are heard and they know how to report bullying and get help